NEET/JEE Coaching Scholarship

 Answer :

 React ethanamine with nitrous acid to form an azo compound, which further reacts with water to form ethanol, which on oxidising gives ethanoic acid.
-After treating with an excess of ammonia the ethanoic acid becomes ethanamide, which on further reacting with Bomine and a strong base (Hoffmann bromamide degradation reaction) to form methenamine.
+After treatment with an excess of ammonia, the ethanoic acid becomes ethanamide, which further reacts with Bomine and a strong base (Hoffmann bromamide degradation reaction) to form methenamine.

 (v) Ethanoic acid into propanoic acid